-- 1. Becoming knowledgeable in the subject by means of exposure to a diverse and representative variety of significant texts of literature, theory, film, and history, that support an understanding of the diversity of the Muslim world; - 2.
-Developing expertise in the subject as evidenced by careful examinations of course / subject materials in both local and global contexts, especially with regard to larger historical, cultural, political, and economic forces that come into play in shaping an image of Islam in relation to the rest of the world, and through in-depth analysis of key issues affecting a variety of Muslim-majority countries in the local and global contexts described above; - 3.
+- 1. Becoming knowledgeable in the subject by means of exposure to a diverse and representative variety of significant texts of literature and, where appropriate, the other arts, that support an understanding of India, and by means of familiarization with prominent writers, key texts, and essential materials in India; - 2.
+Developing expertise in the subject as evidenced by careful examinations of course / subject materials in both local and global contexts, especially with regard to larger historical, cultural, political, and economic forces that come into play in shaping India in relation to the rest of the world, and through in-depth analysis of key issues affecting India in the local and global contexts described above; - 3.
 Mastering advanced skills in reading, analysis, critique, research, and writing at levels suited to the study of the course materials as well as the issues implied, and in articulating considered arguments in verbal discussions, writing and/or other appropriate formats.